Encompass Health Corporation research snapshot

 MoatThe moat comes from national IRF scale, clinical protocols, hospital joint ventures, certificate-of-need positioning, referral relationships, and brand recognition in rehab, but payers and local hospital systems still set pricing and volume terms.Medium-high

 ManagementCEO Mark Tarr is executing a capacity-led strategy of de novo hospitals, bed additions, joint ventures, free cash flow reinvestment, dividends, and buybacks.
+The board raised the quarterly dividend to $0.21 on July 23, 2026.
 The current test is opening new beds without margin dilution or leverage creep.Medium-high

 Risk levelMain risks include Medicare IRF payment rules, labor and therapist staffing costs, occupancy and same-store discharge trends, construction and CON delays, competition, leverage near 2.0x, and policy or compliance shocks.Medium-high